14th April 2016

 You may remember that our rear bank has been deconstructed and then rebuilt again using a large amount of rock, steel and mesh.
 Unfortunately, this had left it looking a little bereft of colour and natural appeal.
-To rectify this, we’d planned on planting a large number of climbers and ground cover plants to cheers things up, reduce soil erosion and encourage the local wildlife.
-This is all very well, but until recently the lack of topsoil had left it as appealing to a Clematis as Ghandi’s flip flop would to a thirsty man.
+To rectify this, we’d planned on planting a large number of climbers and ground cover plants to cheer things up, reduce soil erosion and encourage the local wildlife.
+This is all very well, but until recently, the lack of topsoil had left it as appealing to a Clematis as Gandhi’s flip flop would to a thirsty man.

 With this in mind, we ordered a few tonnes of topsoil to enable us to plant our future gardens of Babylon(ish).

 As luck would have it, I was up and around when a large lorry turned up at the end of the drive carrying a number of one-tonne bags containing the elixir of life for all things green and growy.